phaynes/markdown-processing/markdown-proofer/README.md

 # The Markdown Proofer (MDP) User Guide

-`mdp` is a command-line tool for proofing and reviewing markdown files.
-It can work with individual files, Git repositories, and specific line ranges within files.
-The system supports a range of customizable proofing modes, achieved by configuring a database of AI queries.
+`mdp` is a command-line tool for proofing and reviewing markdown files using AI API queries.
+It can work with text from the command line, individual files, file managed using git, as wells as specific line ranges within files.
+The system supports a range of customisable proofing modes, achieved by configuring a database of AI queries.

 This guide covers all the features and options available in `mdp`.